-Detect data changes&mdashIncremental refresh of 10 days is much more efficient than full refresh of 5 years, but you might be able to do even better.
+Detect data changes—incremental refresh of 10 days is much more efficient than full refresh of five years, but you might be able to do even better.
 When you select the Detect data changes checkbox, you can select a date/time column to identify and refresh only the days where the data has changed.
 This assumes such a column exists in the source system, which is typically for auditing purposes.
 The maximum value of this column is evaluated for each of the periods in the incremental range.
-If that data has not changed since the last refresh, there's no need to refresh the period.
+If that data hasn't changed since the last refresh, there's no need to refresh the period.
 In the example, this could further reduce the days incrementally refreshed from 10 to perhaps two.

 The current design requires that the column used to detect data changes be persisted and cached into memory.
 You might want to consider one of the following techniques to reduce cardinality and memory consumption:

 - Persist only the maximum value of this column at time of refresh, perhaps using a Power Query function.

 - Reduce the precision to a level that is acceptable given your refresh-frequency requirements.

 Only refresh complete periods—imagine your refresh is scheduled to run at 4:00 AM every morning.
 If data appears in the source system during those first four hours of that day, you may not want to account for it.
 Some business metrics, such as barrels per day in the oil and gas industry, aren't practical or sensible to account for based on partial days.